6 min read

 As Facebook usage continues to grow, home building companies that aren’t yet taking part in social media marketing for small businesses are going to find themselves at a disadvantage.
 You might think it’s an unwanted inconvenience and that it’s more time-intensive than it’s worth, but statistics from HubSpot show that in 2013, 42% of companies with a Facebook presence believed that the social media platform is critical or “important” to their business.
 That’s an increase of 75% over the 2012 statistics, which indicates rapid and substantial growth last year.

-So how can a small business use Facebook effectively to generate leads and improve your marketing options?
+So how can a small business use Facebook effectively to generate leads and improve your inbound marketing options?
 Here are the four main ways companies do it:

 Increasing awareness in your target market of your business and services used to be the exclusive privilege of the big home building companies—those who could afford to spend thousands of dollars on mainstream advertising, publicity and promotional activities.
 Thanks to the arrival of social media marketing, even the smallest one-man contracting firm can promote on an equal footing with competitors.

 How to Raise Awareness: Create a social media profile of your own.
 You’ll need this to set up your Facebook business page, which is crucial to being able to build a community on the site and have an audience to whom you can promote your company.
 Run some Facebook ads initially to boost your following.
 These work on a pay-per-Like basis, which means you get charged only for the ads that actually convert into Likes for your page.
 That’s Facebook-speak for followers.
 You can set a budget of as little as $5 a day and run the ad for as long—or as short—a time as you like, pausing or cancelling it with a click of your mouse.